 What's the general age of people who attend TempleCon?

-Well, we don't care what age you are, and a few gamer moms and dads do show up with lil' Science Fiction and Gaming fans in tow.
+Well, we don't care what age you are, and a few gamer moms and dads do show up with lil' fans in tow.
 However, most guys and gals who attend TempleCon are at least 18+, with the vast majority being 21+.
-If you are mature enough to hang with adults and don't require some "kiddy-event-track" or something to keep you from burning the hotel down, welcome to TempleCon.
+If you are mature enough to hang with adults and don't require some children's event schedule or something to keep you from burning the hotel down, welcome to TempleCon.

 What kind of rules are there?
 What kind of atmosphere should I expect?

-We aren't busting our asses and subsisting on cases of stale instant ramen to fabricate some homogeneous corporate circle-jerk that tries to cater to the whims of every single idiot out there.
+We aren't busting our asses to fabricate some homogeneous corporate circle-jerk that tries to cater to the whims of every single idiot out there.
 We know some people are going to read the website, and be offended at both our attitude and our terrible attempts at humor, and most importantly that we don't have some kind of sacrosanct reverence for the smelly, antisocial neck-beard demographic who love to whine more than have huge amounts of fun doing rad things with other people for four days.
 It's just never been us, and after 11 years, still isn't.

 Now that you are finished ranting, what should I bring?

-Aside from all your usual convention gear, I'd say comfortable shoes, and your functioning brain.
+Aside from all your usual convention gear, we'd say comfortable shoes and your functioning brain.
 The brain is used for remembering that you are going into a social environment (that is not the Internet) with others.
 That means that you promise not to be a raging idiot to people.
-Like I said, we're not so hot on lots of rules, so just try not to do things that cause the Warwick Police to show up, ok?

 Who organizes TempleCon?